-- Select a site that gets 6 to 8 hours of direct sun. - Plant in well drained soil, free of competing tree and shrub roots - If you have a grafted rose (most hybrid tea, grandiflora and floribunda roses are grafted), plant your rose so the bud union 1 to 2" below soil level to protect from cold winter temperatures. - Roses thrive in a well-drained, moisture retentive, rich soil with pH between 6.0 and 7.0. - Be sure each rose receives at least 2" of water per week - Always hydrate your roses before applying any fertilizer or pesticides. - Water your roses at the base of the plant Do not get the leaves wet.
-Keeping your foliage dry will help promote disease resistance. - Mulching helps conserve moisture and reduce weeds - Feed your roses regularly, but not past mid-August.
+- Select a site that gets 6 to 8 hours of direct sun.
+Dappled afternoon shade may reduce heat stress. - Plant in locations free of competing tree and shrub roots. - If you have a grafted rose (most hybrid tea, grandiflora and floribunda roses are grafted), plant your rose so the bud union is 1 to 2" below soil level to protect from cold winter temperatures. - Roses thrive in a well-drained, moisture retentive, rich soil with pH between 6.0 and 7.0. - Be sure each rose receives at least 2" of water per week - Always hydrate your roses before applying any fertilizer or pesticides (avoid application with temperatures over 85 degrees Fahrenheit or in bright direct sunshine). - Water roses at the base of the plant.
+Keeping the foliage dry helps promote disease resistance. - While mulching helps conserve moisture and reduce weeds; try under-planting to achieve a more beautiful result. - Feed your roses regularly, but not past mid-August.
 Encouraging new growth going into fall and winter will only invite trouble, as new growth can be injured by cold temperatures. - Learn how to prune your roses properly.
 This will stimulate new growth, minimize disease problems and create a more pleasing shape to your plants. - Use fungicides preemptively.
 Organic and chemical options are available.
 Be sure to read the directions thoroughly. - Monitor your roses for pests and diseases.
 Use organic methods when possible.
 Use chemicals as a last resort.
 Be sure to read the directions thoroughly.